‘Sword Art Online’ Season 3: SAO Alicization Release Date Hinted To Be After Alternative Gun Gale Online Anime

 Sword Art Online Alternative: Gun Gale Online Anime Spoilers

 While the main SAO characters Kirito and Asuna are famous, many anime fans probably have not heard about the pink P90-wielding LLENN and her adventures in Gun Gale Online.
-The spin-off books were written by Sigsawa yet overseen by series creator Kawahara.
-The AGGO light novels are already up to Volume 6, which should be more than enough for a two-cour anime season (the exact number of episodes for the GGO anime has yet to be announced).
+The spin-off books were written by Sigsawa, and were overseen by series creator Kawahara.
+The AGGO light novels are already up to Volume 6, which should be more than enough for a two-cour anime season.
+The exact number of episodes for the GGO anime has yet to be announced.

 Similar to how Kirito is named Kirigaya Kazuto in real life, LLENN’s real name is Karen Kohiruimaki, but she goes by her nickname in the Gun Gale Online game world.
 Karen has typical Japanese features, but her in-game avatar is short and known for wearing cute, girly clothing.
-Not only is her guns pink, she also dresses entirely in a pink wardrobe that has bunny rabbit ears.
+Not only are her guns pink, she also dresses entirely in a pink wardrobe that has bunny rabbit ears.

-Karen loves gunplay and as LLENN she becomes addicted to the thrill of ambushing other GGO players.
+Karen loves gunplay and, as LLENN, she becomes addicted to the thrill of ambushing other GGO players.
 Some of her competitors become so annoyed that they form hunting parties to track her down.
 Feeling guilty for her actions, LLENN went back to hunting monsters as a solo gamer.

 LLENN eventually starts to form a party after she meets another female gamer named Pitohui.
 This girl gamer is a gun maniac who loves trying out new guns every time she goes monster hunting.
 She purposefully wears a tattoo on her face to prevent the guys from asking her out so much.
 Their friendship is sealed over tea while discussing real guns.
 LLENN expressed her desire to buy a new live-ammunition gun and that’s when she ends up shopping for her signature P90.

 Later on, LLENN hears about a new team tournament in Gun Gale Online called Squad Jam.
-The two women decide to partner up but Pitohui shocks her by announcing that LLENN will be the team leader.
-What’s more, Pitohui’s mysterious friend M will be joining their team.
+The two women decide to partner up, but Pitohui shocks her by announcing that LLENN will be the team leader.
+What’s more, Pitohui’s mysterious friend, M, will be joining their team.

 Through the Squad Jam tournament series, Karen begins to meet other gamer girls in real life.
 An old hometown friend named Shinohara Miyu even temporarily converts her account from ALfheim Online to join the GGO tournament.
 An avid VR gamer, Miyu is known for wielding two MGL-140 grenade launchers simultaneously.